 - If you don’t know where to start, do some research, ask others, and become a budding expert.
 For a weight loss goal, check out our Carb Cycling program—it works!

 - Just begin.
 Focus on one small thing you can do today to move closer to your goal.
 Get on that treadmill for just 5 minutes, deposit $5 in a savings account, or look over your resume.
 One small thing.

 - Prepare for and take care of small bumps in the road before they become huge roadblocks to your success.

 And remember, finding your fire and keeping it burning brightly is all up to you—no one can do it for you.
-So what’s your resolution for 2015 going to be?
-I’d love to hear it – leave your resolutions for the New Year in the comments below!
+You got this!